pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

 ```

 Here, the target must be a `Generator<any, any, string>`: it must
 accept strings on the left-hand side of the yield statement.
+The target
+will include a statement like:

 ```js
 const file: string = yield